tedunderwood/biographies/evaluation/hypotheses.md

 28. Rhett Butler, devil-take-care love interest in *Gone with the Wind* (Mitchell), resembles Lord Damerel, devil-take-care love interest in *Venetia* (Heyer), more than either resembles Jim Casy, former preacher in *The Grapes of Wrath* (Steinbeck).

-29. Scarlett O'Hara, protagonist of the romance *Gone with the Wind* (Mitchell), resembles Venetia, protagonist of the romance *Venetia* (Heyer), more than either resembles the detective Miss Marple from *The Mirror Crack'd* (Christie).
+29. Scarlett O'Hara, protagonist of the historical romance *Gone with the Wind* (Mitchell), resembles Venetia, protagonist of the historical romance *Venetia* (Heyer), more than either resembles the detective Miss Marple from *The Mirror Crack'd* (Christie).
+(Is GWTW strictly a "romance"?
+Perhaps not.
+But it's closer to that than to a detective story.)

 30. Jim Lassiter, enigmatic loner gunman in *Riders of the Purple Sage* (Zane Gray) resembles Shane, enigmatic loner gunman in *Shane* (Jack Schaefer), more than either resembles Lord Peter Wimsey in *Strong Poison* (Sayers).